weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 (12) 100) - (0) <e

-for all x € E.
+for all x  \in  E.

 It is clear that every uniformly convergent sequence is pointwise con- vergent.
 Quite explicitly, the difference between the two concepts is this: If {£,}
-converges pointwise on E, then there exists a function f such that, for every e > 0, and for every x € E, there is an integer N, depending on c and on x, such that (12) holds if n > N; if {f,} converges uniformly on E, it is possible, for each c > 0, to find one integer N which will do for all x € E.
+converges pointwise on E, then there exists a function f such that, for every e > 0, and for every x  \in  E, there is an integer N, depending on c and on x, such that (12) holds if n > N; if {f,} converges uniformly on E, it is possible, for each c > 0, to find one integer N which will do for all x  \in  E.

 We say that the series Zf,(x) converges uniformly on FE if the sequence {s,} of partial sums defined by